It’s time for Lehigh’s annual doctor appointments.

 This process of obtaining a doctoral degree can take anywhere from four to seven years and ends with writing a dissertation.
 Packer said the beginning of the process is similar to undergraduate study but quickly transitions into research and taking a general exam around the midpoint.

 Scully said the exam is one week long and requires writing three 12-to-15-page papers.

 “You basically have to synthesize and analyze the 100 readings you did that year,” she said.

 While Lehigh doctorate programs share general similarities across disciplines in their workload, they are different in the day-to-day life of students.
 Kyle Brett, a second year doctoral student in the English program, is studying American literature and 19th century American literature with a minor field in transatlantic romanticism.

 He said his coursework is different from Scully’s psychology requirements and other scientific programs.

 “I read a book a day,” Brett said.
 “Coursework has been a blast, and it’s great that master’s and Ph.D students get to teach English 1 and 2, and I’m teaching the Lehigh Review.”

 There are three full semesters of doctoral coursework, with a final semester spent organizing a reading list and communicating with a committee.
 Brett said this committee will turn into the exam committee that will eventually serve in preparation for a final doctorate examination.

 “Once you’re done with coursework, you begin reading (a book a day) and work your way through literature and spend your days in meetings with faculty discussing the readings,” Brett said.

-Brett said, “knocking on wood,” that once a candidate completes the dissertation, the hope is to begin writing.
+Brett said, “knocking on wood,” that once a student completes their examination, the hope is to begin writing their dissertation.
 Scully said she has aspirations to become a faculty member at a university where she can find a middle ground between continuing her research and teaching.